Thomas Emmette Stancil

 Martha Frances Stancil

-May 26, 1941-Jan.
-3, 1993 at NC
+May 26, 1941 Johnston, NC-Jan.
+3, 1993 Raleigh, NC

 Emmette cut it as soon as Calvin was out of sight.
 Emmette made Ralph a stick knife and they all ate it.

 It was thought that if you slept under a new quilt, you'd dream of the person you were going to marry.
 Eva finished a quilt.
 Effie and Delanie were going to sleep under it.
 Delanie put it on the bed.
 Emmette took the quilt off Delanie's bed and he and Ralph slept under it first.
-Neither dreamed of anyone that night and Delanie was very anger she missed her chance to dream of her future husband.
+Neither dreamed of anyone that night and Delanie was very angry she missed her chance to dream of her future husband.

 When John Edwards was George's hired hand, about 1917 he slept with Emmette.
 Emmette didn't like it much but beds were scarce.